gordonwatts/seattlesnowmass2021.github.io/pages/registration.md

 Virtual registration will be available starting Saturday, June 18th.

+It is possible to switch from in-person registration to virtual (or the other direction!).
+However, this must be done by hand.
+Please send an email to [confuw@uw.edu](mailto:confuw@uw.edu), with the request and make sure to include your name and email you used for the original registration along with the confirmation number from your registration email.
+The change will be credited or refunded directly to the card.
+If you are a member of the early career community then you will get a full refund and will have to re-register at the virtual early-career registration link.

-NOTE: If you are early-career we will have a seperate registration path for you.
+NOTE: If you are early-career we will have a separate registration path for you.
 This will be setup early in the week of June 19.
 Please check back here for a link.

 ## Lunch